owntracks/recorder/README.md

 %Y-%m
 ```

-The `--limit` option restricts the output to the last specified number of records.
+The `--limit` option limits the output to the last specified number of records.
 This is a bit of an "expensive" operation because we search the `.rec` files backwards (i.e. from end to beginning).
+When using `--limit` the 6 hours mentioned earlier do not apply.

 ## `ocat` examples